gboehl/dynare/doc/manual/source/running-dynare.rst

     .. option:: matlabroot=<<path>>

-        The path to the Matlab installation for use with :opt:`use_dll`.
+        The path to the MATLAB installation for use with :opt:`use_dll`.
 Dynare is able to set this automatically, so you should not need to set it yourself.